telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

         }
      </script>

-### How Do I Create a Custom Pop-up Editor?
+### How to Create Custom Pop-Up Editors?

-The Kendo Grid for ASP.NET MVC uses `Html.EditorForModel` to create the editing form.
-That method relies on ASP.NET MVC editor templates.
-To create a custom editor template you should create a partial view under the **~/Views/Shared/EditorTemplates** folder and specify it via the `UIHint` attribute.
+The Kendo UI Grid for ASP.NET MVC uses the `Html.EditorForModel` to create the editing form.
+This method relies on ASP.NET MVC editor templates.
+To create a custom editor template, create a partial view under the `~/Views/Shared/EditorTemplates` folder and specify it through the `UIHint` attribute.

 The [Custom Object Templates](http://bradwilson.typepad.com/blog/2009/10/aspnet-mvc-2-templates-part-4-custom-object-templates.html) blog post contains a lot of information about creating a custom editor template.

 The [Custom Popup Editor](http://docs.telerik.com/kendo-ui/aspnet-mvc/helpers/grid/how-to/editing/custom-popup-editor) code library project contains a ready-to-run project.

 > **Important**
+>
-> `Html.EditorForModel` is used only in popup edit mode.
-In-cell and in-line edit modes use `Html.EditorFor` and pass the expression used to declare the bound column e.g. `Html.EditorFor(o => o.OrderDate)`
+> The `Html.EditorForModel` is used only in popup edit mode.
+In-cell and in-line edit modes use `Html.EditorFor` and pass the expression used to declare the bound column&mdash;for example, `Html.EditorFor(o => o.OrderDate)`.

-### How Do I Specify Default Property Values When a New Item Is Created?
+### How to Specify Default Property Values When New Items Are Created?

-The Kendo Grid will use the default .NET property values when creating a new object - `""` for strings, `0` for numeric types, `null` for reference types.
-To change that behavior use the `Model` method of the DataSource.
+The Kendo UI Grid uses the default `.NET` property values when creating a new object&mdash;`""` for strings, `0` for numeric types, `null` for reference types.
+To change this behavior, use the `Model` method of the DataSource.

-###### Example - specify default property values
+The example below demonstrates how to specify default property values.

+###### Example

-     // -- removed for brevity
+     // -- Removed for brevity.
      .DataSource(dataSource => dataSource.Ajax()
         .Model(model =>
         {
             model.Field(p => p.Name).DefaultValue("N/A");
             model.Field(p => p.Price).DefaultValue(9.99);
         })
-     // -- removed for brevity
+     // -- Removed for brevity.

-### How Do I Create a Helper Method Rendering a Predefined Widget I Can Further Configure?
+### How to Create Helper Methods Rendering Predefined Widgets I Can Further Configure?

-In many cases we want to avoid setting similar settings to all the places widget is used.
-Instead of defining same settings all over again we can create a helper method that wraps a Kendo widget which is already configured.
+In many cases Kendo UI wants to avoid setting similar settings to all the places where a widget is used.
+Instead of defining the same settings all over again, create a helper method that wraps a Kendo UI widget which is already configured.

-We need to first create such extension method in a static class
+First, create such an extension method in a static class.

-###### Example - create custom helper that wraps the Grid configurator
+The example below demonstrates how to create a custom helper that wraps the Grid configurator.

+###### Example

 **C#**